Academic Information and Resources

 Blended (BL): A blend of online and in-person/on-location requirements determined by the instructor.

-In these courses, instructors determine when the class meets in-person and when the class engages online (synchronously or asynchronously).
+In these courses, online activities replace some in-person classes.
+Instructors determine when the class meets in-person and when the class engages online.
 The course schedule notes the location and the days/times the class will meet in-person when it does (ex.
 138 Drinko Library, MW 2-3:30).
-The instructor will communicate more specific in-person and online attendance information in the course syllabus.
+The instructor will communicate more specific in-person and online engagement information in the course syllabus.
 Students need to have the ability to meet in-person/on-location as required by the instructor and consistent access to a computer and internet for online work on Blackboard.
-They may also need a webcam if synchronous online meetings are required.

 HyFlex (FLEX): Flexible attendance options.
 Students can meet in-person, synchronous online, or asynchronous online for every class.